RounakRaj01/PD-COURSE/README.md

 ![image](https://github.com/user-attachments/assets/097762b3-485c-4f0f-960a-7a1a4a16b1a5)

-409 pins present with location defined
+There are 409 pins with defined locations.

-21230 components ( synthesis had 14876, difference is because of tap cells and decaps which are 6354 in number)
+A total of 21,230 components are present (synthesis had 14,876, with the difference of 6,354 due to the addition of tap cells and decaps).

-All logic instances don't have placement defined.
-Tap cells and decaps are placed.
+Placement has not been defined for all logic instances, but tap cells and decaps have been placed.

-Nets have logical connectivity defined but no routing as expected
+Nets have logical connectivity specified, but, as expected, no routing has been done yet.

 #### <h1 id="header-2-3-2-2">Calculating Core and Die area and utilization ratio</h1>